mgol/grunt-check-dependencies/README.md

     // Tells the task which sections of the package.json file should be checked.
     // Default is `['dependencies', 'devDependencies']`.
     scopeList: array,

-    // If true, logs non-error messages as well.
-    verbose: boolean,
 }
 ```

+If you run the task with the `--verbose` flag, it will log non-error messages as well.

 For the full list, see [the usage section](https://github.com/mzgol/check-dependencies#usage) of the README of the [check-dependencies](https://www.npmjs.org/package/check-dependencies) package.